 Common App for transfer only accepts electronic transcripts from Parchment and National Student Clearinghouse.
 If your school does not offer either of these services, your transcript must be sent by mail.

 If your school requires that you use a service other than Parchment or National Student Clearinghouse, you should ask that service to mail the transcripts instead of sending them electronically.
-Since you cannot include the Transcript Request Form, you should include your full Common App for transfer ID number when entering the Common App for transfer mailing address.
+Since you cannot include the Transcript ID Form, you should include your full Common App for transfer ID number when entering the Common App for transfer mailing address.

 When using any of these services, select Common App for transfer as the recipient.
 If you can't select Common App for transfer and instead are asked for an email address, your transcript must be sent by mail.
 Do not send your transcript to the Common App for transfer customer service email.